EGIO1/EGIO/README.md

 ## Update notes
 ### May 20th, 2024

-Fix bugs to meet the gtf format generate by StringTie Improve alignment scoring system
+(1) Fix bugs to meet the gtf format generate by StringTie;

+(2) Improve alignment scoring system

 ### December 18th, 2022